andyhansen/blog/_posts/2023/2023-05-27-understanding-connascence.md

 #### Mitigating

 Locks can be used to ensure that a resource is only being worked on by one entity at a time, but won't ensure that they are done in a particular order.
-In a distributed system you can reduce the impact of timing related issues by allows queues to retry when information is missing.
+In a distributed system you can reduce the impact of timing related issues by allowing queues to retry when information is missing.
 This will allow them to work once that information has become available.
 [Designing your system to be self-healing](https://blog.developer.adobe.com/the-road-towards-self-healing-systems-19ea767bd1b5) will allow it to recover when information is missing, either by requesting it, or retrying until the information is available.